 3. Download, fill out, and mail the application form(s) to the appropriate agency in your state.
 You should receive your absentee ballot soon thereafter, which you must fill out and return by a certain date, depending on your state's voting laws.

 Be sure to take the time to vote!
-Contact the Education Abroad Office at (785) 532-5990 or by email at email@example.com if you have any questions or would like us to help you find out more about how to vote.
+Contact Education Abroad at (785) 532-5990 or by email at firstname.lastname@example.org if you have any questions or would like us to help you find out more about how to vote.